SamwelOpiyo/terraform_gcp_gke/README.md

 }
 ```

 ## Calling the module while setting variables using those defined in above block.

-(Remember to set the ref appropriately considering release features.)
+Remember to set the ref appropriately while referring to releases and their features.

 ```
 module "terraform_gcp_gke" {